 2 Industry ready

-- Clyde Space, based in Glasgow, produce products used by NASA and the ESA.
-Their UKube-1 product has been described as the most advanced nanosatellite ever made.
+Clyde Space, based in Glasgow, produce products used by NASA and the ESA.

 1 Commercially ready

-- An independent assessment estimated the investment required at Glasgow Prestwick Airport to meet US licencing requirements was less than £2m
+An independent technical assessment estimated the investment required at Glasgow Prestwick Airport to meet US licencing requirements was minimal.